 It’s good practice to keep your themes, plugins & WordPress version updated to the latest versions.
 The top two reasons for sites being hacked are insecure passwords & outdated (vulnerable) software.

 WordPress introduced automatic background updates in an effort to promote better security and to streamline the update experience.
-By default, minor WordPress releases are enabled for auto update (e.g. v4.8.1, v4.8.2).
+By default, minor WordPress releases are enabled for auto-update (e.g. v4.8.1, v4.8.2).
 These minor releases are usually for bug fixes and security purposes or language translation file updates.
 Only core WordPress files will be auto-updated.
 Your themes or plugins won’t automatically update.

-After site is auto-updated the WordPress site administrator will be notified by email(Email set in the dashboard under Settings/General).
+After the site is auto-updated the WordPress site administrator will be notified by email(Email set in the dashboard under Settings/General).
 If your WordPress installation can’t update itself automatically for one reason or another, The WordPress site administrator will be notified of this as well.
 To update your WordPress version manually or to update your themes and plugins, hover your cursor over the Dashboard menu option in the left-hand navigation menu and in the fly-out menu, click the Updates link.
 Alternatively, click the Dashboard menu option and then click the Updates link underneath.

 The updates page is divided into three sections.
 If there are any plugins that can be updated, these will be listed in the Plugins section on the page.